googlecloudrobotics/core/src/go/cmd/token-vendor/README.md

 * Method: POST
 * URL Params:
   * device-id: unique device name (by default robot-<robot-id>)
+  * robot-name (optional): name of the Robot CR that owns the key.
+The key is deleted when the Robot CR is deleted.
+Defaults to the device-id without the robot- prefix.
+Set this if the device-id doesn't match the Robot's name.
+    For example, a user might set up a new device as lab-pc-01, but the device only learns that name from its configuration.
+If it authenticates as robot-node-1234 to download the configuration, publish that key with device-id=robot-node-1234&robot-name=lab-pc-01.
 * Body: application/x-pem-file
 * Response: only http status code